Can I Sell My House During a Divorce?

-"Can I sell my house during a divorce?"
+For starters, you might be asking, "Can I sell my house during a divorce?"
 It's a fair question, but start with should before you get to can.

 Can You Refinance?

-With so much upheaval during a divorce, keeping the house can be logistically and emotionally easier.
+With so much upheaval during a divorce, keeping the marital property can be logistically and emotionally easier.
 Unfortunately, that usually means that the person who keeps the house may have to refinance in their name.
 The second option is for the other person to agree to pay their part of the mortgage as part of spousal support.

 If you do decide to refinance the mortgage in your name, you’ll have to qualify for the loan by yourself.
 Lenders can legally count spousal support as income, but they might be reluctant to do so if the divorce is still pending.
 Most of the time, lenders want a six-month history of on-time alimony payments for those payments to count as income.

 If you can’t afford to refinance on your solo income alone, a home sale might be your only choice.
 If you can, and you sign a new mortgage, you’ll probably also need to buy out their share.

 A refinanced mortgage doesn't change whose name is on the title.
 If you want to keep the marital asset, you may need to buy out your spouse's share of the real property, either by adjusting the allocation of other assets or by paying cash..

 Some couples handle the ownership issue by doing a cash-out refinance.
 In this case, the person taking over the mortgage will add the amount of the spouse’s share to their balance and give the cash to the spouse.

 For example, if you owe $200,000 on a $400,000 mortgage, you and your spouse each have $100,000 in equity.
 Assuming you’re planning to split assets 50/50, you refinance into a $300,000 mortgage.
 That additional $100,000 goes to your spouse.